erikwestlund/cai-ps-lapse/README.md

 ## Notes and Limitations

 - Analysis handles clustered data (multiple eyes per patient) using survey methods
-- Some computationally intensive methods (genetic matching, optimal matching) are disabled
 - Results depend on the assumption that all confounders are measured and included
-- Current implementation focuses on ATT; ATE analysis would require modifications

 ## Contact